RealMelkor/Vgmi/README.md

 * :o [url]	- Open an url
 * :s [search]	- Search the Geminispace using geminispace.info
 * :nt [url]	- Open a new tab, the url is optional
+* :add [name]   - Add the current url to the bookmarks, the is optional
 * :[number]	- Follow the link
 * :gencert	- Generate a certificate for the current capsule